 POLICY 424 - LICENSE STATUS

 The purpose of this policy is to ensure that qualified teachers are employed by the school district and to fulfill its duty to ascertain the licensure status of its teachers.
-A school district that employs a teacher who does not hold a valid teaching license or permit places itself at risk for a reduction in state aid.
+A school board that employs a teacher who does not hold a valid teaching license or permit places itself at risk for a reduction in state aid.
 This policy does not negate a teacher’s duty and responsibility to maintain a current and valid teaching license.

 II.
 GENERAL STATEMENT OF POLICY